FTBTeam/docs/docs/mods/suite/Quests/Developer/Integrations/index.md

 FTB Filter system but that’s a mod that needs it’s own docs anyway.
 Basically, complex filters that allows authors to configure item checks via a GUI

-JEI, REI: Works with lib as well and shows a dedicated page on the item selection for JEI items, it also adds quest items as a reward section in the uses / recipe tabs, it might do more, not sure.
+JEI, REI: Works with lib as well and shows a dedicated page on the item selection for JEI items, it also adds quest items as a reward section in the uses / recipe tabs, if a reward contains a loot create it will also show what items can drop from it

 KubeJS: Events and custom quest types as well as custom filters

-Not sure if there is anything else par from those

 Explain how to make tag based quests using FTB filters and xmod compat, e.g Logs